iamashraff/McDonalds-Online-Ordering-System/README.md

 # ![enter image description here](https://raw.githubusercontent.com/iamashraff/McDonalds-Online-Ordering-System/master/OnlineOrderWebApplication/Images/logo.svg?token=GHSAT0AAAAAAB5ZMXGIZC2NVXPHOAG5Y67EY6ZRRDA) McDonalds Online Ordering System
 McDonalds Online Ordering System is a web-based food ordering system is based on McDelivery website where it is for customer to make a food delivery order.
-The project was developed by me for Web Application Development (ISB42403) course at the Universiti Kuala Lumpur (UniKL MIIT).
+This project was developed by me for Web Application Development (ISB42403) course by using C# and ASP.NET at the Universiti Kuala Lumpur (UniKL MIIT).
-The project includes two sides; ***Customer*** and ***Admin*** side.
+This project consist two sides; ***Customer*** and ***Admin*** side.
 <br><br>
 **Customer** <br>
 - Add products to cart<br>